yonatang/n26-transactions/README.md

   add a new server and register it with a load balancer).
 In addition, it helps making sure the design is tolerant to concurrent usage.
 * The state is kept in the DB.
 Two tables are used: ```transaction_entity``` and ```transaction_descendant```.
-The first is used to store the data about the transactions (amount, parent id, category).
-The second is a helper table to allow fast summering of a tree of transactions: that table maps for each transaction the direct and indirect descendant transactions.
-That way, summering the entire tree for a single transaction require a single query on that table.
+The first is used to store the data about the transactions (amount, type, parent id, category).
+The second is a helper table to allow fast summing of a tree of transactions: that table maps for each transaction the direct and indirect descendant transactions.
+That way, summing the entire tree for a single transaction require a single query on that table.
     * Using a more naive approach - to recursively travel on the graph (DFS) without a helper table - will require plenty of queries (if the tree is deep), which will cause unnecessary high DB load, and higher latency.
-    * Another approach, which is to store in each transaction record the sum of all their descendants, and to update upon creation of new descendant, is prone to concurrent record updates, which can be solved using either optimistic locking or pessimistic locking.
+    * Another approach, which is to update in the transaction record the sum of all their descendants during insertion of a new transaction, is prone to concurrent record updates, which is less than optimal.
+      This can be solved using either optimistic locking or pessimistic locking.
 Both have draw-backs (complex implementation, latency), so a lock-free implementation is preferable, for better performance would achieved in high-load scenarios.
     * The ```type``` column is indexed as well, for better performances for the ```/types/``` requests.
 * In case the DB starts to get heated, a cluster is required - which require a sharding strategy.
     * The ```transaction_entity``` can be sharded by the transaction id (assuming it is uniformly distributed -